MdSamshadhussain/MdSamshadhussain.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Scholar at the Indian Institute of Technology Mandi, Himachal Pradesh, India.
 I have submitted my thesis and looking for a Postdoc position.
-Due my Ph.D., I have worked on controllability of fractional dynamical systems and synchronization of fractional-order neural networks.
+During my Ph.D., I have worked on controllability of fractional dynamical systems and synchronization of fractional-order neural networks.

 Research
 ======